SB 326 & SB 721 Compliance Experts

 • Inspection cycle: The initial inspection must be completed by January 1, 2026, and then by January 1 every 6 years thereafter.

-What Is an Exterior Elevated Element?
+What is an Exterior Elevated Element (EEE)?

 These inspections create a documented safety and compliance path.
 They help owners and boards catch moisture and structural deterioration earlier, budget more intelligently, and respond appropriately if repairs are needed.